Particular/docs.particular.net/transports/sqs/delayed-delivery.md

 NOTE: FIFO queues are used to implement this feature because of their native support for de-duplication.

-WARNING: The transport uses timestamps from the broker to avoid clock skew, but a discrepancy between broker and endpoint clocks still has a potential to cause inaccurate delay calculation.
+WARNING: The transport uses timestamps from the broker to avoid clock skew, but a discrepancy between broker and endpoint clocks still has potential to cause inaccurate delay calculation.

 ### Potential duplicate messages

 While FIFO queues protect from message duplication, there are still scenarios where messages could be duplicated.
-To address the possibility of duplicate messages, handlers should be idempotent or the [Outbox](/nservicebus/outbox/) feature should be enabled.
+To address the possibility of duplicate messages, handlers should be idempotent or the [outbox](/nservicebus/outbox/) feature should be enabled.

 #### Scenario 1